 Specialization in Bilingualism

-Students who speak a second language and who have an interest in bilingualism are encouraged to apply to the concentration in speech language pathology with a specialization in bilingualism.
+Students who have an interest in working with bilingual clients are encouraged to apply to the concentration in speech-language pathology with a specialization in bilingualism.
 Students are required to pass a language proficiency test in a language other than English.
-Students who speak Spanish complete the requirements of the Bilingual Speech-Language Pathology Certificate, consistent with ASHA’s definition regarding bilingual speech-language pathologists.
-Students who speak other languages receive academic training on bilingualism.
+To be a candidate for the specialization, a student must be admitted to the master’s degree program in speech-language pathology since the specialization is coordinated with these endeavors.

 Bilingual Speech-Language Pathology Certificate

 The Certificate in Bilingual Speech-Language Pathology is designed for students who plan to work with bilingual Spanish-English speakers with communicative disorders.
+Students are required to pass a language proficiency test in a language other than English.
+To be a candidate for the certificate, a student must be admitted to the master’s degree program in speech-language pathology since the certificate is coordinated with these endeavors.
 The certificate program requires completion of 13 units to include nine units of substantive coursework and four units of graduate clinical practicum with bilingual speakers with communicative disorders.
 Based on research and clinical expertise of the faculty, as well as the availability of a clinical population, the certificate is currently focused on Spanish-English communicative disorders.